Forki303/Prism-Launcher-Crack/README.md

 # Prism-Launcher-Crack
 <br />
 for Prism Launcher 10.0.0 and newer <br />
 v2.0 Prism Launcher crack script.
 Usage: Download the [latest](https://prismlauncher.org/) version of Prism Launcher, open it, and then close it.
-Run the corresponding script as administrator (Russian or English version). <br />
+Run the corresponding script as administrator (Russian or English version).
 <br />
 for Prism Launcher 9.4
 v1.0 Usage: Download Prism Launcher [9.4](https://github.com/PrismLauncher/PrismLauncher/releases/tag/9.4), open it, and then close it.
 Run the corresponding script as administrator (Russian or English version).